grame-cncm/faustcourse/session2/Lesson 7.md

     process = \(f).(f/ma.SR : (+, 1 : fmod) ~ _)(440) * hslider("gain", 0, 0, 1, 0.01);

 Let's do a more involved example of function.
-We would like to create a fiunctionthat takes a monophonic effet and adds a dry/wet control.
+We would like to create a function that takes a monophonic effet and adds a dry/wet control.

     import("stdfaust.lib");